ScilifelabDataCentre/pathogens-portal/content/english/data_types/compound_and_target_data/data/_index.md

 ## Published Data

+On our portal, “Biochemistry” has a broad meaning, including cell- and plasma profiling with, for example, biomarker concentrations in plasma.

 #### General useful data sources

 * Small molecule related data can be found in ChEMBL ([https://www.ebi.ac.uk/chembl/](https://www.ebi.ac.uk/chembl/)).
 ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.